In some cases, we earn commissions from affiliate links in our posts.

 This is the big question we hear over and over again.
 If I can buy Acorn TV directly from Acorn, why would I want to get it through Amazon?
 While I wouldn't necessarily recommend it for all users, there are several cases where it can be beneficial:

 - If your internet service provider is slow, you may find the streaming to be smoother with Amazon.
-This isn't a guarantee, but I've personally tested both options in a variety of geographic locations, and I did see better performance from Amazon.
+This isn't a guarantee, but I've personally tested both options in a variety of geographic locations, and I did see better performance from Amazon when the internet provider was a bit on the slow side.
 I'm not sure if this is because Amazon adjusts streaming quality on the fly to deliver the best quality your connection speed can handle, but it was definitely smoother in my experience.
 With my ultra-fast urban ISP, however, I saw no difference at all.

 - If you have a Samsung Smart TV, Amazon makes it easy to watch Acorn TV.
 A while back, Acorn TV stopped supporting their Samsung Smart TV app.
 If this affected you, there are a couple ways to deal with it.
 You can get a Roku or similar device, or you can switch over to Acorn TV on Amazon.
 The Amazon app works just fine, and Acorn would then be watched through Amazon.